The Dance of Narcissism and Co-Dependency

 He says... that simply canít be.
 While his shoe is placed directly onto the toe box of your shoe, he is only being near you, so he says.
 Your partner vehemently denies placing his weight on your foot.
 And nothing changes...

 Time passes and the discomfort of his standing on your foot doesnít go away.
 Actually, it gets worse.
-You begin to feel a throwing pain.
+You begin to feel a throbbing pain.
 And again, you seek his cooperation in your addressing it.

 You tell him that your foot hurts...
 Itís throbbing because of the pressure and weight of his body placed directly on your foot.
 Thatís impossible he says, you are claiming that Iím hurting you when all Iím doing is being near you to protect you.